redaktor/widgets-preview/src/examples/README.md

 # @redaktor/widgets

-A suite of pre-built Dojo widgets, ready to use in your web application.
+A suite of pre-built redaktor widgets, ready to use in your web application.
-These widgets are built using Dojo's widget authoring system [(@dojo/framework/core)](https://github.com/dojo/framework/blob/master/src/core/README.md).
+These widgets are built using redaktor's widget authoring system [(@dojo/framework/core)](https://github.com/dojo/framework/blob/master/src/core/README.md).

 - [Usage](#usage)
 - [Features](#features)